Sonic the Hedgehog 3: Reception

 The sound effects and music were also well received, though somewhat less so than the visuals.
 Sega Magazine described them as "brilliant" and "far superior" to Sonic 2's.
 Mean Machines stated that every level had "great tunes" and sound effects and particularly praised the ending music.
 However, Humphreys described the sound as "Sonicky ... with the emphasis on the 'icky'"; he also found it strikingly similar to the first two Sonic games' soundtracks.
-The Unknown Gamer also saw musical similarity to previous installments, and described the individual tracks as "catchy... until you've heard it a hundred times."
+The Unknown Gamer also heard musical similarity to previous installments, and described the individual tracks as "catchy... until you've heard it a hundred times."

 Following the release of Sonic & Knuckles, the Sonic 3 & Knuckles version of the game was critically acclaimed.
 Computer and Video Games rated this version of the game 97% and said, while "you need to buy both Sonic 3 and Sonic and Knuckles to fully enjoy" it, Sonic 3 & Knuckles "is the best platform experience ever" and "what video games were invented for."

 Retrospective reviews

-Retrospectively, it holds a score of 89% at review aggregator GameRankings based on five reviews published online in the 2000s.
-Lucas M. Thomas of IGN stated that Sonic 3 "completed the trilogy as the best of them all".
+At the review aggregator GameRankings, Sonic 3 holds a score of 89%, based on five reviews published in the 2000s.
+The Xbox 360 version has a score of 79% at Metacritic.
+Lucas M. Thomas of IGN wrote that Sonic 3 "completed the trilogy as the best of them all".
 Dan Whitehead of Eurogamer, however, considered Sonic & Knuckles superior.

-Frank Provo of GameSpot stated that the most significant addition was its save system.
+Frank Provo of GameSpot wrote that the most significant addition was its save system.
 He also enjoyed the new power-ups.
 Whitehead said that the large stages would keep players sufficiently engrossed.
 Thomas and Provo enjoyed the use of wordless cutscenes to create a coherent story and thematically connect the zones.
 McFerran, however, felt that the visuals had been downgraded, particularly Sonic's "dumpier" sprite and "the infamous 'dotty' textures".
 Thomas thought the music was "impressive", but not quite on par with Sonic 2's.

-Reviews of ports have been slightly less positive; the Xbox 360 release has scores of 78% and 79% at GameRankings and Metacritic, respectively.
-Some critics, such as Adam Ghiggino of PALGN, felt Sonic 3 had been insufficiently upgraded for re-releases; Whitehead of Eurogamer wished online co-op had been implemented.
-Provo of GameSpot and Thomas of IGN wished Sega had re-released Sonic 3 and Sonic & Knuckles together as Sonic 3 & Knuckles instead.
-Mega ranked it the fifth best Genesis game ever in November 1994.
-In 2014, GamesRadar ranked Sonic 3 & Knuckles as the seventh best Genesis game; in 2013, Jeremy Parish of US Gamer ranked it eighth.
+Some critics, such as Adam Ghiggino of PALGN, felt Sonic 3 had been insufficiently upgraded for re-releases.
+Whitehead of Eurogamer wished online co-op had been implemented.
+Provo of GameSpot and Thomas of IGN wished that Sega had re-released Sonic 3 and Sonic & Knuckles together as Sonic 3 & Knuckles instead.
+Mega ranked it the fifth-best Genesis game in November 1994.
+In 2014, GamesRadar ranked Sonic 3 & Knuckles as the seventh-best Genesis game.
+In 2013, Jeremy Parish of US Gamer ranked it eighth.

 Legacy

 Sonic 3 was the first appearance of Knuckles the Echidna, who featured prominently in later Sonic games.
-Sonic the Comic (UK) and the Archie Sonic the Hedgehog comic (US) published adaptations of the game.

-For Sonic's 20th anniversary, Sega released Sonic Generations, a game that remade aspects of various past games from the franchise.
-The Nintendo 3DS version features a remake of the final boss, "Big Arms", and re-arranged version of the "Game Over" theme.
-The Angel Island and Hydrocity levels were included in remixed form in Sonic Mania (2017).
+Sonic the Comic (UK) and the Archie Sonic the Hedgehog comic (US) published adaptations of Sonic 3.
+For Sonic's 20th anniversary, Sega released Sonic Generations, which remakes elements of various Sonic games.
+The Nintendo 3DS version features a remake of the final boss and a rearranged version of the "Game Over" theme.
+The Sonic 3 Hydrocity level appears in Sonic Mania (2017), and the Angel Island level appears in Sonic Mania Plus (2018).
+Elements of the 2022 film Sonic the Hedgehog 2 were based on Sonic 3.